Neurotoxin0/CSI5137B-AI-Enabled-Software-Verf.-Test/A1/README.md

 ## Logging

-- The optimizer logs its progress to `ga_optimizer.log`.
+- The optimizer and debug mode logs its progress to `ga_optimizer.log` and `main.log`.

 ## Example